spinkube/documentation/content/en/docs/spin-operator/support/troubleshooting.md

 kubectl describe pod spin-operator-controller-manager-5bdcdf577f-htshb -n spin-operator
 ```

+If the above command's response includes the message `SetUp failed for volume "cert" : secret "webhook-server-cert" not found`, please check the certificate.
+The spin operator requires this certificate to serve webhooks, and the missing certificate could be one reason why the spin operator is failing to start.

-In addition, we can check the certificate (the desired output is as follows):
+The command to check the certificate and the desired output is as follows:

 ```console
 kubectl get certificate -n spin-operator